wwplato/wwplato.github.io/_pages/about.md

 * May, 2020.
 We have a paper accepted to MICCAI 2020.
 Congrats Fan!
 * Jan, 2020.
 We have a paper accepted to ISBI 2020 for Oral Presentation.
 Congrats Xin!
 * Jan, 2018.
 I joined Computer Science and Engineering at the University of Texas at Arlington as an Assistant Professor.
+* Sep, 2017.
+I joined Data Science Team at NEC Labs., America as a Researcher.
+* May, 2017.
+I became a Ph.D.